PortfoliosLab logo

 Asset correlation is a crucial aspect of portfolio management that helps you understand the relationship between the assets in your portfolio.
 It measures how closely the price movements of different stocks are related to each other, with values ranging from -1 to 1.

 A correlation of 1 indicates that the assets move in the same direction (perfectly positive correlation), while -1 means they move in opposite directions (perfectly negative correlation).
-A correlation of 0 signifies that the assets move independently, with no discernable relationship.
+A correlation of 0 signifies that the assets move independently, with no discernible relationship.

-In this table, you'll find the correlation values of your portfolio holdings.
 Here's what these values mean for your investment strategy:

 Strong positive correlation (0.5 to 1): Assets that move together, increasing the risk of simultaneous losses or gains.
 Diversifying with securities that have low or negative correlation can help reduce overall portfolio risk.